Spaghetti Bolognese On A Plate

 Dehydrated Carrots

-These are great added to any soup, chili, stew or casserole.
+These are great added to any soup, chili, stew, or casserole.

 Dehydrated Potatoes

 I hydrate these and fry them.
-I make potato soup with all of the vegetables I can put in the pot.
+I make potato soup with all the vegetables I can put in the pot.

 Canned Corn

-These are great in soups or as a side dish.
+Corn is great in soups or as a side dish.

 Cans of Green Beans

-These are great in soups or as a side dish.
+Beans are great in soups or as a side dish.

 Cans of Your Favorite Fruits